Baltimore Criminal Defense Lawyer

 - Shoplifting/petty larceny

-- Serious traffic offenses, including reckless driving, excessive speeding, or driving without a license
+- Serious traffic offenses, including reckless driving, or excessive speeding

 Regardless of whether you have been charged with a minor misdemeanor or a serious felony, the Baltimore criminal defense attorneys at Cohen & Dwin can help protect your rights in the criminal justice process and fight to preserve your freedom.